-Tiffany Jenson is a lecturer in the Department of Sociology and Criminology & Law in the College of Liberal Arts and Sciences at the University of Florida (UF).
-Although, she arrived at UF in 2017, Tiffany has worked in higher education full-time for approximately 19 years (as faculty and staff).
+Tiffany Jenson is an Associate Instructional Professor in the Department of Sociology and Criminology & Law and an Affiliate Faculty, Center for European Studies in the College of Liberal Arts and Sciences at the University of Florida (UF).
+Although she arrived at UF in 2017, Tiffany has worked in higher education full-time for over 20 years (as faculty and staff) since 2001.